jodeh/Dockerizing-nodejs/README.md

 ### How to build
 First of all we will make a new directory where all the files would live.
 ```
+$~: cd desktop
-mkdir hello-world
+$desktop: mkdir hello-world
+$desktop: cd hello-world
 ```
-1. Clone this repository
+The next step, we will clone this repository which contains all the files we need.
 ```
 git clone https://github.com/jodeh/dockerizing-nodejs.git
 ```